Kodowa/incidentalcomplexity/_posts/2016-10-05-september.md

 ##### Document Editing

 We've improved the editing experience with in-browser WYSIWYG support.
 One of the slight drawbacks of being [CommonMark compatible][2.2] is having to type code fences for every block of code.
 Not only is this sometimes tedious, but backticks and tildes are not even on some international keyboards.
 Fear not: if you write code in our editor (and we hope you will, but you don't have to) you can create a code block with a nifty shortcut.
+Furthermore, since we render Markdown in the editor, the code fences don't clutter your code.

 ![Eve editor]({{ site.url }}/images/editor2.png)